JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-nginx-certbot

-Create and automatically renew website SSL certificates using the Let's Encrypt free certificate authority and its client *certbot*.
+Automatically create and renew website SSL certificates using the Let's Encrypt free certificate authority and its client *certbot*.
 Built on top of the Nginx server running on Debian.
-OpenSSL is used to create the Diffie-Hellman parameters used during the initial handshake.
+OpenSSL is used to automatically create the Diffie-Hellman parameters used during the initial handshake of some ciphers.

+> :information_source: The very first time this container is started it might take a long time before before it is ready to respond to requests.
+Read more about this in the [Diffie-Hellman parameters](#diffie-hellman-parameters) section.